Grasia/dao-analyzer/ABOUT.md

-DAO-Analyzer retrieves the data from the different blockchains using [The Graph](https://thegraph.com), an indexing protocol for querying decentralized networks such as Ethereum, xDai, Polygon, etc.
+DAO-Analyzer retrieves the data from the different blockchains using [The Graph](https://thegraph.com), an indexing protocol for querying decentralized networks such as Ethereum, Gnosis, Polygon, etc.
 Using this protocol, **we get the public data stored on the blockchain** about each DAO.